 Every year the virus changes - so does the vaccine

-The flu season usually peaks in most of Queensland in July/August (2) but is still present all throughout the year just in lower numbers.
+The flu season usually peaks in most of Queensland in August (2) but is still present all throughout the year just in lower numbers.

 “How will I know it’s worked?” – the flu vaccine cops a lot of flack.
 If you get sick in the flu season, there are simple swabs and tests to confirm whether it is the flu or not.
 Always see your regular GP if you don’t feel like you are improving as the days pass by.

 Quite often people report they became sick in the year they immunised for influenza and often blame it on the injection.
-The vaccine does not contain live flu viruses and cannot cause flu.
+The vaccine does not contain live influenza viruses and cannot cause flu.
 However, some people may experience mild flu-like symptoms for up to 48 hours as their immune system responds to the vaccine (2).
-This is a reassuring immunity response and is a physical acknowledgment that our body has recognised the viral constituents and our army of immunity cells are hard at work creating antibodies (weapons).
+This is a reassuring immunity response and is an acknowledgment that our body has recognised the vaccine and our army of immunity cells are hard at work creating antibodies (weapons).